mudita/MuditaOS/doc/running_on_phone.md

 The firmware is copied as a file to a special partition.
 When running from eMMC, the phone will always boot the image file which means it's permanently "flashed".

 Booting from eMMC involves bootloader.
 There needs to be a working bootloader.
-The bootloader copies the firmware from the file to SRAM and executes it.
+The bootloader copies the firmware from the file to SRAM and executes it each time the phone is started.
+Files required to boot from eMMC are:
+- firmware image `boot.bin`
+- firmware image checksum files: `.boot.json` and `.boot.json.crc32`
+- assets (images, fonts, sounds, databases)
 ### Upload to eMMC

-You need to upload the `boot.bin` file and then:

 - [Mount Mudita Pure as a USB MSC (disk drive)](#How-to-mount-Mudita-Pure-as-a-USB-MSC)
 - Use convenience script `flash_eMMC.sh <build_folder; default="build">` to copy both the executable **AND** the assets.